Bible translations into German: Froschauer Bible

+Catholic

-In 1526, Beringer's translation of the New Testament was published at Speyer.
+Catholic translations continued to be produced: in 1526, Beringer's translation of the New Testament was published at Speyer.
 In 1527, Hieronymus Emser did a translation of the New Testament based on Luther's translation and the Vulgate.
 In 1534, Johann Dietenberger, OP, used Emser's New Testament and Leo Jud's translation of the deuterocanonical books in a complete Bible published at Mainz; both Emser's and Dietenberger's prose partly followed the style of the pre-Lutheran translations.
 The Dietenberger Bible was published in various revisions.
 Kaspar Ulenberg's revision was published at Mainz in 1617, and at Cologne in 1630.
 Ulenberg's revision was the basis for the "Catholic Bible," the revision by Jesuit theologians published at Mainz in 1661, 1662, and so on.
 Th.
 Erhard, OSB, did a revision published at Augsburg in 1722, which was in its sixth edition by 1748.
 G. Cartier's revision was published at Konstanz in 1751.
 The revision by Ignatius von Weitenauer, SJ, was published at Augsburg in twelve volumes from 1783 to 1789.